 No new performance testing is required due to this permitting this action.
+Two conditions related to the subsequent performance testing timing were added to clarify when subsequent performance testing is to be performed relative to anniversary dates.

 IV.
 REGULATORY REVIEW